 Here's a sample code to do just that.

-Let's break down the controller's job into smaller pieces so we can understand better.
+Let's break down the controller's job into smaller pieces to better understand it.

 - When the client sends the selected character for the given player, we look at the